shakes76/PatternFlow/recognition/45811935_Project/README.md

 latent space.
 The latent space refers to a reduced representation of the model inputs, from which, (ideally) near-identical reconstructions of the input may be formed.

-The defining factor of a VQ-VAE, is that it essentially learns a discrete latent distribution instead.
+The defining factor of a VQ-VAE, is that it learns a *discrete* latent distribution instead.

 This discrete representation is given by a collection of vectors known as a 'codebook', that